renushinde/Learning_Materials/Learning Command Line.md

 * cd../.. - Go two levels up
 * mkdir - makes a new directory
 * touch - creates a new file in the directory
+* cat - used to display the contents of a file without opening it.